 You might need to change your medication dosage, you may have some mineral/nutrient imbalances that only supplements or some other solution can change, or you might have picked up an infection or parasite.
 All things that are perfectly normal and should be fixed easily with help.

 The most important thing I can leave you with though is that if you are going through a flare, know that it IS a flare and it's temporary.

 You aren't dying, the world is not ending, and you WILL get through it.
 They can be downright scary, especially when you wake up and have 3 more symptoms on top of everything else.
 It's quite easy to go down that path of thinking that everything is going wrong and to freak out completely.
 But don't do that – you'll just make things worse.

 Calmly assess your situation, answer the questions above, figure out if you can make some positive changes that will get you out of your flare, and then if that doesn't work, talk to your doctor.
-I also offer private health coaching, so I can help you decipher what the problem might be and talk you off the ledge as well.

 Write Down Symptoms

 It's also helpful to write down all the symptoms you experience.
 At first, the list will probably get longer and longer, but try to just look at them as if it's happening to someone else.
 I kind of just laugh as I pile on yet another symptom – “oh, my teeth hurt today, so random”.

 As these symptoms start to go away though it feels AWESOME to cross them OFF the list.